pointwise/GlyphClientPython/README.rst

    con1 = pw1.GridEntity.getByName("con-1")
    con2 = pw2.GridEntity.getByNAme("con-2")

-   con1.join(con2) # Behavior undefined
+   con1.join(con2) # Behavior undefined!

 GlyphVar object
 ~~~~~~~~~~~~~~~

 A GlyphVar is required for Glyph actions that expect a Tcl variable name
 as an argument.
 These actions typically set the variable to some
-ancillary result value, independent of the action’s direct result.
+ancillary result value, independent of the action's direct result.
 A
 GlyphVar object is not coupled to a specific GlyphClient connection, as
 it is used only in the context of a Glyph action in order to retrieve
 some result value stored in a Tcl variable.
 A GlyphVar may be assigned a